 European Union and the UK

-As a member of the European Union (EU) itself, Italy does not require any extravagant documentation or identification from citizens of other EU countries.
+As a member of the European Union (EU), Italy does not require any extravagant documentation or identification from citizens of other EU countries.
 Anyone traveling from any of the other countries or states of the EU can go to Italy with nothing more than simple photo identification.

 This same rule also applies to travelers from the UK even though they recently exited the EU.
 So if you’re from the UK or the EU, it’s super easy to travel to Italy!